fusiongyro/lbac/tutor7.md

     end.
     {--------------------------------------------------------------}

 Compare this program with its  single-character  counterpart.
 I think you will agree that the differences are minor.

-## CONCLUSION
+## Conclusion

 At this point, you have learned how to parse  and  generate  code for expressions,  Boolean  expressions,  and  control structures.
 You have now learned how to develop lexical scanners, and  how to incorporate their elements into a translator.
-You have still not seen ALL the elements combined into one program, but on the basis of  what  we've  done before you should find it a straightforward matter to extend our earlier programs to include scanners.
+You have still not seen _all_ the elements combined into one program, but on the basis of  what  we've  done before you should find it a straightforward matter to extend our earlier programs to include scanners.